Shoctode/shoctode/README.md

 Shoctode is written (and translates to) a functional language.
-Most of the functional concepts will be preseserved (functions are just types, no side effects).
+Most of the functional concepts will be preserved (functions are just types, no side effects).
 The main difference will be, that the flow based style supports multiple return value, these can however be easily implemented by using tuples/structures as return value.